 Restaurant Accounting Tips to Swear By

-Here is a list of tips that you can follow to manage your restaurant finances better and know what your accountant is and is not doing.
+Here is a restaurant accounting guide that you can follow to manage your restaurant finances better and know what your accountant is and is not doing.

 1. Understand The Language

 Asking people for advice is one thing, understanding it is another.
 In order to successfully master your restaurant accounting, the best course of action would be to learn the language of accounting.
 Words like debit, credit, balance sheet, cash flow which sound like gibberish right now are common vocabulary in the accounting sphere which you as an entrepreneur must be familiar with.
 We are not asking you to become accountants yourself but just understand the basic rules and terminology so you can understand what you are doing completely and what your bookkeeper or accountant has been doing all along.
 If you understand their language you will be able to work better with them and accounting for day to day finances will get easier for you.

 Don’t round off!
 While you may be tempted to round off a couple of rupees here and there, don’t do it.
 Even a single rupee every day makes a difference of 30 rupees in a month and though the figure may seem small, it will mess up your analytics, accounts, revenue or expense count and taxes.
 Take note of every rupee to know exactly what your profits or expenses are.
 This is especially important as overestimating your expenses can make you lose out on good business opportunities whereas underestimating them can lead you head on to a financial crisis.

 Account for your restaurant expenses and sales daily.
 Make it a habit, that way it is less taxing and you have a better idea of how the operations are being run.
 Soon you will start seeing patterns, like particular days which are slow, particular dishes that do not sell, etc. With these revelations, you can further optimize the way you strategize for your restaurant as you will be able to see in numbers what is working and what is not.